Skip to main content

 Because I was working and it was too disruptive to leave home each night, I obtained a ticket that allowed me to sleep there.
 I slept in the bunker every night starting in March 1944 until the end of the war.
 I had to be inside by 10 p.m., and be home at 6 a.m. for breakfast to show my parents that I was fine.

 My parents and little sister stayed home.
-They listened to the radio, and when they heard the warning they made it to the bunker just as the first bombs fell.
+They listened to the radio, and when they heard the warning they made it to the bunker just before the first bombs fell.

 When the final alarm sounded, you could already see “the Christmas trees,” the coloured flares being dropped by the Pathfinders to mark the target for the bombers.
 You could see the searchlights streaming up from the ground, searching for the aircraft.
 The city was surrounded by a ring of white light.